an4s911/100-days-of-code/log.md

 **Link to the Certificate**: [CS50 Certificate](https://certificates.cs50.io/e2a09a0a-599f-49d3-8f93-2e4240f8fed1)

+### Day 10: 2nd November Tuesday

+**Today's Progress**: I learned conditionals in JavaScript such as `if...else if...else` statements.
+The `switch...case...default` statements.
+And the *ternary or conditional operator* with the `?:` syntax.

+I did the tasks given on the MDN site.

 <!-- **Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
 Canvas is still new for me, but I managed to figure out some basic functionality. -->